List of lieutenant governors of Puducherry: Chief Commissioner (1954 1963)

-Lieutenant Governors
+List of Lieutenant Governors (1963-present)

 The Lieutenant Governor of Puducherry resides at the Raj Nivas (Le Palais du Gouverneur) at the Nehru Park, the former palace of the Governor General of French India.
 The Central government is more directly involved in the financial well-being of the territory.

-After de jure transfer in 1962, the State of Pondicherry is fully and legally integrated into Indian Union.
-After the formation of Union territory on July 1, 1963, the Lieutenant Governor has replaced High Commissioner in Pondicherry.

 Only five Lt.
 Governors managed to serve more than four years.
 They are S.L.
 Silam, B.D.Jatti, B.T.
 Kulkarni, Rajani Rai and Kiran Bedi.
 Only S.L.
 Silam completed his 5-year term.
 Kiran Bedi is second longest serving Lt.
 Governor till date.
 The list of Lt.
 Governors of Puducherry is given below.